 How to remove limescale from tile grout

 You have probably seen the milky white deposit on your drain, shower head or in your toilet.
 Because of its chalky-like texture, limescale is harder to spot on grout, but believe us – it’s there.
 Limescale is harder to remove than mould or soap scum and can lead to tile discolouration.
-How to remove limescale from tile grout and combat discolouration?
+But don’t panic, not all is lost.
+Keep reading to learn how to remove limescale from tile grout and combat discolouration.

 How to remove limescale from shower grout

 This method of cleaning looks a bit like a science project.
 Sturp up equal amounts of vinegar and baking soda.
 The concoction will start to fuzz up a little bit.
 When vinegar and baking soda are mixed together, an acid-based reaction occurs.
 This is exactly what you want – acid eats through insoluble calcium carbonate which is the main component that forms limescale.
 Smear the mush on the grout and let it sit there for about ten minutes.
 After that, use a toothbrush and with circling motions “exfoliate” the surface with the paste.
 It’s like a spa treatment for your tiles.
 Repeat the process if needed and wash away the excess with clean water.

 If limescale gets in contact with certain types of metal that can be found in hard water, it develops a rusty, brownish or green colour.
 If you are not a fan of those hues decorating your bathroom, you can opt for bleach or tile cleaning detergents to lighten the stained spots.
 Keep in mind that you first have to get rid of any scale residue before application.
 Another solution is to try another home-made recipe.
 It requires combining lemon with borax and a lot of scrubbing.
 Still, there is no guarantee that the stains will come out.